sacitkuheylan/PhysicalAuth/README.md

  	 - A **Wi-Fi Capable** Development Board runs **Linux** (I have used **Raspberry Pi Model 3B+**)
 	 - An OLED Screen (I have used 0.91" **SSD1306**)
 	 - A Real Time Clock Module (I have used **PCF8523**)
+	 - Some Jumper Wires
+	 - A Push Button
  - Software
 	 - A Linux Distrubution capable to run Python
 	 - iOS or Android Mobile Device